Should We Treat The People We Love Like Dogs?

 I see these patterns everywhere.
 We lose patience with their children and co-workers, yet calmly accept the unpredictable and sometimes chaotic behavior or our pets.

-Where’s the disconnect?
+So where’s the disconnect?
 Do we love our pets more than the people in our life?

 Of course not.

-I’m convinced the incredible love we feel for our dogs, cats, horses, and in fact all of our pets, comes from the knowing that we won't have them forever.
-It’s a very limited time that our paths are actually joined together – if we're lucky a dog can live to be 14, a cat maybe 20, and because of this, every single day, every moment, is a gift.
+I’m convinced the incredible love we feel for our dogs, cats, horses, and in fact all of our pets, comes from the knowing that we won't have them in our lives forever.
+It’s a very limited time our paths are actually joined together – if we're lucky a dog can live to be 14, a cat maybe 20, and because of this, every single day, every moment, is a gift.